 The Suntech Fine Power is one of the more versatile rods I've come across.
 To date, most of the rods I have described as versatile are ones that are suited to small streams and medium sized streams.
 The versatility of the Suntech Fine Power is that works nicely as a keiryu rod and a tenkara rod, it is suited to medium streams up to fair sized rivers, and it can fish the smallest flies on the smallest tippets, while also handling kebari or bead heads on 5X.

-Suntech Fine Power NP76 available by special order.
+Suntech Fine Power NP76 out of stock.

 A shipping charge of $10 will be added to all orders.